Langium AI: The fusion of DSLs and LLMs

 Announcing Langium AI

 We see huge potential in the combination of domain-specific languages (DSLs) and AI technologies such as large language models (LLMs).
 AI-based assistants can support users by suggesting completions in a DSL editor, answering questions in a chat, or generating DSL text according to user requirements.
-What’s more, DSLs can help bring clarity, predictability and conciseness into applications that already involve LLMs.
+What’s more, DSLs can help bring clarity, predictability and conciseness to applications that already involve LLMs.

 Bridging the gap between DSLs and LLMs